Skip to main content.

 Professional Background

 Dr. Tiffany Schwasinger-Schmidt received her PhD in Genetics, Genomics, and Bioinformatics at the University of Nebraska-Lincoln in 2010.
 Her doctoral research focused on the investigation of the genetic determinants of obesity and the effects of dietary manipulations.
 She completed her Medical Degree at the University of Kansas School of Medicine in 2014 and went on to complete her Internal Medicine Residency at the University of Kansas School of Medicine-Wichita in 2017.
-Dr. Schwasinger-Schmidt joined the Internal Medicine Department at the University
+Dr. Schwasinger-Schmidt joined the Internal Medicine Department at the University of Kansas School of Medicine-Wichita following the completion of her residency and is currently an Associate Professor of Medicine.

-Dr. Schwasinger-Schmidt has served as a Co-Clerkship Director for the 3rd year Internal Medicine Clerkship, Neurology Clerkship Director and is the current Assistant Director of the 3rd year Neurology Clerkship.
-She is actively engaged in medical student education and has served as a Case Based Collaborative Learning (CBCL) Instructor, PBL Instructor, Medical Student Academic coach, and an Assistant Director for the Jager Academic Society.
-She also serves as a simulation educator for the Internal Medicine and Neurology Clinical Clerkships.
+Dr. Schwasinger-Schmidt is actively engaged in medical student education and has served as a Co-Clerkship Director for the 3rd year Internal Medicine Clerkship, Neurology Clerkship Director, Assistant Director of the 3rd year Neurology Clerkship, Case Based Collaborative Learning (CBCL) Instructor, PBL Instructor, Medical Student Academic coach, and an Assistant Director for the Jager Academic Society.
+She currently serves as a simulation educator for the Internal Medicine Clinical Clerkship.

 Dr. Schwasinger-Schmidt is a board-certified Internist and maintains an active General Internal Medicine Primary Care practice.
-She also serves as a Hospitalist at Wesley Medical Center in Wichita, Kansas.

 Education and Training